ki3yo5/MAFF2025/README.md

 ## Food Supply Simulation in Japan applying the SWISSfoodSys Model

 ## Build 2.7 Dec 18 2025
--    variable cropping pattern (rice and wheat based; potato based)
+-    2.7a: Variable cropping pattern (rice and wheat based; potato based)
+-    2.7b: Land and regional classification is available for crops.

 --------------------------------------------------------------------------------------